-Marianne Kah is an Adjunct Senior Research Scholar and Advisory Board member at the Center on Global Energy Policy.
+Marianne Kah is an Adjunct Senior Research Scholar and Advisory Board Member at the Center on Global Energy Policy.
 She had been the Chief Economist of ConocoPhillips at its Houston headquarters for 25 years where she was responsible for developing the company’s market outlooks for oil and natural gas, and was the company’s expert in scenario planning.
 She also communicated her views to numerous external stakeholders, including Energy Ministers, legislators, think tanks and governments.

 She has been the President of the U.S. Association for Energy Economics and has been awarded a Senior Fellow award by that organization.
-She also chaired the American Petroleum Institute’s Committee on Economics and Statistics and is co-chairing the Energy Roundtable for the National Association for Business Economics.
+She also chaired the American Petroleum Institute’s Committee on Economics and Statistics and is currently co-chairing the Energy Roundtable for the National Association for Business Economics.

 Ms. Kah has a B.S. from Cornell University and Master of Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.